Matt Adams Biography

 The Next Chapter

-Matt is currently writing a book about his journey with work stress and work related anxiety, detailing the techniques and strategies he used to recover from the panic attack and associated symptoms and rebuild himself mentally, physically and emotionally.
+Matt is currently writing a book about his journey with work stress, burnout and work related anxiety, detailing the techniques and strategies he used to recover from the panic attack and associated symptoms and rebuild himself mentally, physically and emotionally.

 His book will be available by Feb 2024.